Advertisement

 best dolphin rigs

-This rig is helpful because big baits eliminate the smaller fish.
+This horse ballyhoo rig is helpful because big baits can help weed out the smaller fish.
 George Poveromo

 I prefer to headhunt for larger fish when trolling for dolphin and would rather take one 30-plus-pound dolphin than a dozen 3- to 5-pounders any day.
 Therefore, my spread consists mostly of large and horse ballyhoo, each rigged to several feet of 110-pound-test fluorocarbon leader and a single 9/0 long-shank hook.